 Free Bathroom and Showers available.

 Showers are located in sight of wall dockage, just outside of rear entrance of police station.
+Look for the grey doors on either side of the steps leading to the back entrance to the police station.

 Also free WiFi available at library nextdoor.